mgronis/java-testing/presentation.md

     1. what about the SpringJUnit4ClassRunner in combination with parametrized and/or mockito runner
         1. there is a SpringClassRule and a SpringMethodRule for that
         1. __product - GetSubCategoryIntegrationTest__
+1. Conclusion
+    1. what we started with can now look like this
+1. Key take aways
+    1. macthers can make your test easier to understand
+    1. parametrized test can help a lot, but use them responsibly
+    1. rules can be helpful with your setup
+    1. the mockito runner helps you to focus on the important parts of mocking
+    1. you can combine all of these features at the same time in a test, but please don't